imightbelosthere/KillerHomeLab-ARM/Deployments/Deploy-Azure-NetworkWatcher-Monitor.md

 - Vnet3ID.
 Enter first 2 octets of your desired Address Space for Region 1 VNet 1 (Example:  172.18)
 - Vnet4ID.
 Enter first 2 octets of your desired Address Space for Region 1 VNet 1 (Example:  172.19)
 - Vnet5ID.
 Enter first 2 octets of your desired Address Space for Region 1 VNet 1 (Example:  172.20)
+- UniqueID.
+Unique Identification that is used for KeyVault Global Naming.
+- VMOSSku.
+Select 2022-Datacenter (Windows 2022), 2019-Datacenter (Windows 2019), 2016-Datacenter (Windows 2016) or 2012-R2-Datacenter (Windows 2012 R2) Regional VM's OS Sku
+- VMOSVersion.
+The default is Latest however a specific OS Version can be entired based on the above OS Sku.
+- VM1Size.
+Enter a Valid VM Size for Region 1 VM.
+- VM2Size.
+Enter a Valid VM Size for Region 2 VM.
+- VM3Size.
+Enter a Valid VM Size for Region 3 VM.
+- VM4Size.
+Enter a Valid VM Size for Region 4 VM.
+- VM5Size.
+Enter a Valid VM Size for Region 5 VM.